 - Don’t provide money to anyone you don’t know.
 If it isn’t a well-known online store, then refrain from buying something from someone you barely know.

 - Do your research before purchasing something.
 If a site claims to have a cure from the coronavirus, do more research on that claim.
 As of right now, you will find that there are no proven cures for the coronavirus yet.
-This means that whoever is advertising a vaccine or cure is lying to you and is selling fake product.
+This means that whoever is advertising a vaccine or cure is lying to you and is selling fake products.

 - Only buy tickets from a verified ticket website.
 By buying a ticket from a random person on social media, you are risking the huge chance of being scammed.
 By going on the actual event website or the verified ticket website that the tickets are being sold through, you are preventing the risk of being scammed by purchasing them through a reliable source.

 - Report any Halloween scams to the FTC.
 They will be able to help you by spreading awareness about the scam you are going through to the public.
+You can also report scam emails and text messages to the FTC.

 Social Catfish is Here to Help